 The energy market is strongly defined by rises in electricity prices and the increasingly monopolistic position that individual energy providers hold.
-A photovoltaic system will allow you to counteract these trends and produce your own environmentally friendly solar electricity.
+A photovoltaic system will allow you to counteract these trends and produce your own environmentally friendly solar power.
 SOLARWATT is offering you all-inclusive photovoltaic packages to ensure that you consume solar electricity as efficiently as possible in your own home.

-The more solar electricity you use in your own household and the higher your internal consumption is, the less electricity you need to purchase from your energy provider.
+The more solar power you use in your own household and the higher your internal consumption is, the less electricity you need to purchase from your energy provider.
 SOLARWATT all-inclusive packages are designed to maximize internal consumption: they allow you to access solar electricity at any time, day and night, whether the sun is shining or not.
 High electricity bills will thus be a thing of the past.

 How does a photovoltaic system work?

 Solar systems generate electricity from sunlight, or rather solar energy.
-The sun’s rays fall on the solar cells in the modules, creating DC electricity.
+The sun’s rays fall on the solar cells in the modules, creating DC current.
 Since alternating current flows both in the household network and in the national grid, however, an inverter subsequently converts the direct current to alternating current.

 The solar energy generated in the solar power system can now either be used directly by household appliances and other consumers, stored in a battery storage system for later use or fed into the national grid.

-Generating electricity yourself – requirements and preconditions
+Generating electric power yourself – requirements and preconditions

 Certain structural preconditions need to be met for the installation of a photovoltaic system.
 Things to be considered in advance are, for example, the orientation and pitch of the roof as well as the size and condition of the roof surface.
 In the case of a roof with many windows or dormers, the usable area for the PV system and the solar energy yield are reduced in comparison with a roof with no such special features.
 Further important factors are the roof statics and possible shading.